MattFrankowski/poke-info/README.md

-# PokeInfo - in development
+# PokeInfo
-Website that allows to search any Pokémon and see its detailed information.
+Website that allows to search for any Pokémon and see its detailed information.

 Pokémon data is fetched from PokéAPI.